transloadit/uppy/website/src/docs/transloadit.md

 ## Errors

-If an error occurs when an Assembly has already started, you can find the Assembly Status on the error object's `assembly` property.
+If an error occurs when an Assembly has already started, you can find the Assembly Status on the error object’s `assembly` property.

 ```js
 uppy.on('error', (error) => {